Johnnywho0801/Johnnywho0801/README.md

-- 👋 Hi, I’m @Johnnywho0801
+# **Hi, there**
-- 👀 I’m interested in technical writing/translation
+👀I’m Johnny Hu, currently an MTI student|translator I’m interested in technical writing/translation

-- 🌱 I’m currently learning translation & interpreting
+I love video games🎮, working out💪 and badminton🏃
-- 💞️ I’m looking to collaborate on contributing to technical documentation
+- 💞️ I’m looking to  contributing to technical documentation
 - 📫 How to reach me 3299797845@qq.com

 <!---